dh-webservice/dh_emailmanager/README.md

 - The dh_emailmanager module has only been tested in combination with the Ajaxform module, but it should also be working with the classic ionize contact form system

 # Installation
-- Download Dh_emailmanager.zip and unpack it
-- Move it to the folder modules of your ionize installation and upload it to your server
+- Clone the repository into your modules folder or download the sources
 - Go to the ionize backend and choose Modules > Module Administration
 - Install the module by clicking
 - Refresh the backend